KENTUCKY Improvements

 - New lighting to improve safety and visibility

-- A new gateway to Covington at Third Street and Crescent Ave as part of the city’s Riverfront Development
+- A new gateway to Covington, including construction of a roundabout, at Third Street and Crescent Ave as part of the city’s Riverfront Development

-- Decorative treatments on bridges and walls, including some transparent noise walls
+- Decorative treatments on bridges and walls and installation of transparent noise barriers